-Clinical Psychology programs emphasize a scientific and competency-based study of mental disorders.
+Clinical psychology degree programs emphasize a scientific and competency-based study of mental disorders.
 They help people who are struggling with various mental health and behavioral issues.
-Clinical psychologists gain the skills to help make a difference through compassionate, professional support to help overcome their challenges.
-Students of clinical psychology explore assessments and the important theories and practical applications of psychotherapy.
-The coursework prepares them to work as clinical psychologists in research, consulting, clinical practice, government settings, or doctoral-level programs.
+Clinical psychologists gain the skills to make a difference through compassionate, professional support.
+Students in clinical psychology doctoral programs explore assessments.
+They also study the important theories and practical applications of psychotherapy.
+The coursework prepares them to work as clinical psychologists in various settings.
+These include research, consulting, clinical practice, government settings, or doctoral-level programs.

-A typical master’s in clinical psychology may include courses like:
+Typical master’s degree programs in clinical psychology may include courses like:

 - Behavioral Neuroscience